RaghadNasiaf/holbertonschool-low_level_programming/more_functions_nested_loops/README.md

 # More functions, more nested loops
-This project contains tasks that improve understanding of functions and nested loops in C.
+This directory contains tasks for practicing functions and nested loops in C. gcc -Wall -Werror -Wextra -pedantic -std=gnu89